dmbarbour/glas/docs/GlasApps.md

 Proposed API:

-* `sys.fork(N)` - blindly but fairly chooses and returns a natural number less than N. (Diverges as type error if N is not a positive natural number.)
+* `sys.fork(N)` - blindly but fairly chooses and returns an integer in the range 0..(N-1).
+Diverges if N is not a positive integer.

 Fair choice isn't random.
 Rather, given sufficient opportunities, we'll eventually try everything.
 Naturally, fairness is weakened insofar as a committed choice constrains future opportunities.
 More generally, 'fair' choice will also be subject to external reflection and influence to support conflict avoidance in scheduling, replay for automated testing or debugging, or user attention in a GUI.
 The sequence of choices might be modeled as an implicit parameter to a transaction.